Consumer price index in the United States

 The United States Consumer Price Index (CPI) is a family of various consumer price indices published monthly by the United States Bureau of Labor Statistics (BLS).
 The most commonly used indices are the CPI-U and the CPI-W, though many alternative versions exist for different uses.
 For example, the CPI-U is the most popularly cited measure of consumer inflation in the United States, while the CPI-W is used to index Social Security benefit payments.
-The CPI is not the only measure of prices, with a related component being the Personal consumption expenditures price index (PCI) price index, which measures a more broad set of goods and services, among other differences.
+The CPI is not the only measure of prices, with a related component being the Personal consumption expenditures price index (PCE) price index, which measures a more broad set of goods and services, among other differences.

 Methodology

 Item coverage

 The CPI, published by the U.S. Department of Labor (and also available on each Federal Reserve Bank’s website), measures the monthly price change of a “basket” of discretionary consumption goods whose price is borne by the consumer.
 There are eight major categories of items that are included in the CPI coverage; each includes both goods and services: